Skip to main content

 2. Add exclusion routes for high-traffic non-essential paths

-• Store your API key only in Cloudflare’s environment variables (encrypted at rest)
+• Store API key only in Cloudflare’s environment variables (encrypted at rest)

 • Create a dedicated API key for Cloudflare (don’t reuse keys across integrations)